-If you have ever looked out an airplane window as it flies over land, chances are that you see some spectacular landscapes, sprawling cities or quilted patchwork of farms.
+If you have ever looked out an airplane window as it flies over land, chances are that you see some spectacular landscapes, sprawling cities or a quilted patchwork of farms.
 Over the centuries science, machines and better land management practices have increased agricultural outputs dramatically, allowing farmers to manage and cultivate ever larger swaths of lands.
 The era of Big Data and Artificial Intelligence is pushing these productivity gains even further with Precision Agriculture.
-For example using satellite images to evaluate the health of crops to direct farming decisions or predict the likely yields we can expect during harvest time.
+For example, using satellite images to evaluate the health of crops to direct farming decisions or predict the likely yields we can expect during harvest time.

-Earlier this year, my team at Oracle (chiefly Venu Mantha, Marta Maclean & Ashok Holla) worked with a large agricultural customer to help them shift towards a more data driven agricultural approach that would maximize their yields and reduce waste.
-We explored a variety of technologies, from field sensors streaming measurements over Internet-of-Things (IoT) networks to the geo-spatial fusion of a variety of historical and real-time data.
+Earlier this year, my team at Oracle (chiefly Venu Mantha, Marta Maclean & Ashok Holla) worked with a large agricultural customer to help them shift towards a more data-driven agricultural approach that would maximize their yields and reduce waste.
+We explored a variety of technologies, from field sensors streaming measurements over Internet-of-Things (IoT) networks to the geospatial fusion of a variety of historical and real-time data.
 The idea is to support farmers with contextually relevant data, allowing them to make better decisions.
-Apart from people and process challenges associated with such a dramatic business transformation for an ancient sector, the major technological obstacle for realizing the potential of precision agriculture is in fact scalable automation.
+Apart from people and process challenges associated with such a dramatic business transformation for an ancient sector, the major technological obstacle for realizing the potential of precision agriculture is, in fact, scalable automation.

-Lets take a concrete example.
-A key aspects of the proposal was the use of aerial or satellite imagery to assess the health of the crop.
+Let us take a concrete example.
+A key aspect of the proposal was the use of aerial or satellite imagery to assess the health of the crop.
 Acquiring satellite or aerial imagery on demand is significantly easier compared to what it was just a few years ago with the growing number of vendors in the market and falling cost of acquisition (e.g. Digital Globe, Free Data Sources).
-Now that we can get imagery in high-resolution (i.e. down to level of an individual tree), that is multi-spectral (i.e. color and infrared bands) and covers large expanses of land (i.e. 100 acres or more) the challenge has shifted to a well recognized one in the world of Big Data – How do you sift through the large volumes of data to extract meaningful and actionable insights quickly?
+Now that we can get imagery in high-resolution (i.e. down to level of an individual tree), that is multi-spectral (i.e. color and infrared bands) and covers large expanses of land (i.e. 100 acres or more) the challenge has shifted to a well-recognized one in the world of Big Data – How do you sift through the large volumes of data to extract meaningful and actionable insights quickly?

 If one image covers 100 acres and takes a Geographic Information System (GIS) specialist an hour to review manually, handling images for over 100,000 acres would mean a team of 40 GIS specialists working without a break for about 25 hours to go through the full batch of images.
 Clearly throwing more people at the problem is not going to work.
-Not only is it slow and error prone, but finding enough specialists with domain knowledge would be a challenge.
+Not only is it slow and error-prone, but finding enough specialists with domain knowledge would be a challenge.

 The challenge for the customer, however, was coming up with an algorithm that could correct the image misalignment that naturally creeps in during image acquisition or image stitching process.
 A misaligned image would require a GIS specialist to open and manually adjust the image using tools like ArcGIS from ESRI.
 Analyzing a misaligned image would lead to incorrect results and can lead to bad decisions.

 This is where the BDSG product engineering team (Siva Ravada, Juan Carlos Reyes & Zazhil ha Herena) and I stepped in to design and develop a solution to automate the image alignment and analysis processes.
-We have a patent application around the solution that can be used in a variety of domains beyond farming – Think of urban planning, defense, law & enforcement and even traffic reports.
+We have a patent application around the solution that can be used in a variety of domains beyond farming – Think of urban planning, defense, law & enforcement, and even traffic reports.